-The Final Prioritized Project List for Year 16 of the DWSRF loan program is included as Appendix B. The list includes 54 eligible projects totaling \$130,909,497.
-Twelve applications, for a total of \$19,585,563, were determined to be ineligible by DOH.
+The Final Prioritized Project List for Year 17 of the DWSRF loan program is included as Appendix B. The list includes 49 eligible projects totaling \$100,581,213.
+Seven applications, for a total of \$16,592,528, were determined to be ineligible and two projects totaling \$2,169,560 were withdrawn by water systems.
 Ineligible loan applications are included as Appendix C.

-It may take several additional months for funded applicants to address all loan requirements before their contract can be executed (signed by both the applicant and the Public Works Board).
+It may take several additional months for funded applicants to address all loan requirements before their contract can be executed (signed by both the applicant and the Board).
 Applicants will have 48 months following contract execution to complete their projects.